ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/05-event-driven-programming.md

 * Classes in the `starfleetsubs.gui` base package **do not require** unit tests, but all entrée, drink, and side panels require unit tests as outlined above.
 * Classes and unit tests in the `starfleetsubs.gui` package and sub-packages **do not require** type hints in Python, though you may continue to use them if they are helpful.
 Any errors from Mypy originating in these classes will be ignored.
 * Classes and unit tests in the `starfleetsubs.gui` package and sub-packages **do require** all appropriate documentation comments, and must be free of style errors.
+* **Update the UML Diagram Contained in this project to match the updated structure of the project.** There will most likely not be any new classes, but new associations between existing classes.

 ## Time Requirements